matiboux/KeyGen-Lib/README.md

 ### Using Oli Framework

 To use this library with [Oli](https://github.com/matiboux/Oli), add the "KeyGen-Lib/" folder directly into the framework **addons/** folder.
 The library will be automatically included to the website by the framework.
-You can start using it directly.
+Then, you can start using the library like you would have without the framework.

 ## About the API